nuxt/docs/en/api/components-nuxt-link.md

 You can configure globally this behaviour with [router.prefetchLinks](/api/configuration-router#prefetchlinks).

 The `prefetched-class` prop is also available to customize the class added when the code splitted page has been prefetched.
-Make sure to set up this functionnaly globally with [router.linkPrefetchedClass](/api/configuration-router#linkprefetchedclass).
+Make sure to set up this functionality globally with [router.linkPrefetchedClass](/api/configuration-router#linkprefetchedclass).